Terry Leap, Head

 Leap, T. (Lawson Professor), PhD – Iowa

-Miller, A. (Associate Dean and William B. Stokely Chair of Management), PhD - Washington
+Miller, A. (William B. Stokely Chair), PhD – Washington

 Crook, T.R., PhD – Florida State